Lets Tallinn that again! To Heathrow, Revisiting the Cathay Pacific Lounge

 So welcome to Heathrow Central Bus station.
 I think we’re all familiar with the path by now.
 No?
 Seriously – read some of my trip reports.
 This place features more often than not…

 For me, was a case just follow the signs to Terminal 3 for the 10-minute walk to the terminal

 Arriving at Terminal 3, I headed to the E check in area and was checked in straight away for both the outbound and return flights for this trip.
 With that formality done, it was time to head to security.

 And my timing continues to hold out as Fast Track was just about to open.

 I couldn’t plan this if I tried.

 Being first through, I was first out – with the process taking less than 3 minutes.
 It’s nice when it happens, and things go your way.

 That being said – that left me with a gulf of time to fill to wait for the Cathay Pacific lounge to open.
-Yes, I could had gone to the British Airways lounge – but why go there, when I can have Dan Dan Noodles in a lounge that is actually cared about?
+Yes, I could have gone to the British Airways lounge – but why go there, when I can have Dan Dan Noodles in a lounge that is actually cared about?

 Moving through Terminal 3, it was quiet – even at 5ish in the morning.

 It’s all so quiet… shh… shh… all so still… shh… shh….
 You’re all alone… shh shh ….And so peaceful until *dah dah dah dah!*